nuLL-cmd/banner-spring-custom/README.md

 >}
 >```

-O resultado obtido no console do catalina será algo como a saida abaixo.
+O resultado obtido no console do catalina será algo como a saída abaixo.

 ```LOG
 ,-----.   ,--.